The Best Resume Format to Land an Interview (2023)

-The right resume format can be the difference between snagging your hiring manager’s attention and having your job application lost in the rejection pile.
+The right resume format can be the difference between snagging a hiring manager's attention and having your job application lost in the rejection pile.

-A resume is a document that shows a person's education, work history, skills, and other relevant details.
-Job seekers use resumes to apply for jobs, as employers often request them during the application process.
+First, let's start with the basics; a resume is a document that shows a person's education, work history, skills, and other relevant details.

 A well-crafted resume should emphasize your strengths and accomplishments, spotlight your skills and qualifications, and offer a concise overview of your professional background.

 Unsurprisingly, job seekers succeed most when personalizing their resumes to a specific position.
 (Starting your resume from scratch?
 Check out this helpful resource: How to Write a Targeted Resume.)